armory/documentation/_operator_reference/persistent-storage.md

 - `bucketName`: The bucket name to store persistent state object in
 - `namespace`: The namespace the bucket and objects should be created in
-- `compartmentId`: aProvide the OCID of the Oracle Compartment to use.
+- `compartmentId`: Provide the OCID of the Oracle Compartment to use.
-- `region`: aAn Oracle region (e.g., us-phoenix-1)
+- `region`: An Oracle region (e.g., us-phoenix-1)
 - `userId`: Provide the OCID of the Oracle User you're authenticating as
-- `fingerprint`: aFingerprint of the public key
+- `fingerprint`: Fingerprint of the public key
 - `sshPrivateKeyFilePath`: Path to the private key in PEM format
 - `privateKeyPassphrase`: Passphrase used for the private key, if it is encrypted
 - `tenancyId`: Provide the OCID of the Oracle Tenancy to use.